snarfed/beautifulsoup/doc/source/index.rst

  # [u"The Dormouse's story", u"The Dormouse's story", u'Elsie', u'Lacie', u'Tillie', u'...']

-Although ``text`` is for finding strings, you can combine it with arguments for finding tags, Beautiful Soup will find all tags whose ``.string`` matches your value for ``text``.
+Although ``text`` is for finding strings, you can combine it with arguments that find tags: Beautiful Soup will find all tags whose ``.string`` matches your value for ``text``.
 This code finds the <a>
 tags whose ``.string`` is "Elsie"::